Beginner’s Goat Care

 Kidding pen with heat lamp

-Sometimes a baby goat will get stuck in the birth canal during delivery, and there are a number of situations when it becomes necessary to assist the doe in delivering her baby.
-If you have a pre-established relationship with your local veterinary, this won’t be too concerning, but for those who can’t find a vet who is willing to come out to the farm for this, you’ll need to educate yourself and be sure you’re ready to handle it.
-More about assisting birth here.
+Sometimes a baby goat will get stuck in the birth canal during delivery, and it can become necessary in some cases to assist the doe in delivering her baby.
+If you have a pre-established relationship with your local veterinary, this won’t be too concerning, but for those who can’t find a vet who is willing to come out to the farm for this, you’ll need to educate yourself and be sure you’re prepared to handle it yourself.
+More about kidding.

-For healthy baby goats, the most important thing to do is let the mother lick them dry, or if it’s really cold, help dry them with an old bath towel while keeping the baby goat with the mother so she can bond with him.
+For healthy baby goats, let the mother lick them dry, or if it’s really cold, help dry them with an old bath towel while keeping the baby goat with the mother so she can bond with him.
+This bonding is especially important with first time mothers.
 Be sure kids are warm and make sure they suck their mothers colostrum soon(within an hour after birth is best).
-It’s best to have the new mother and her babies separate so the other goats don’t bother them.
+It’s best to have the new mother and her babies separate so the other goats don’t bother them while the wobbly newborns learn to nurse.

 That’s about it…